-Lenovo CFO says company is examining 'RIM and many others' as possible targets for mobile dealAlex Wagner - Deputy Managing Editor, News Desk
+Lenovo CFO says company is examining 'RIM and many others' as possible targets for mobile dealAlex Wagner - Editorial Director of News and Content

 RIM has had a bit of a rough time recently, and as a result, the company has been conducting a strategic review that CEO Thorsten Heins recently said could involve software licensing or a sale of its hardware division.
 Today possible option has sprung up, as Bloomberg is reporting that Lenovo CFO Wong Wai Ming said in an interview that his company is examining "RIM and many others" as possible targets for an acquisition or some other deal.
 Wong went on to say that Lenovo has talked to RIM and its bankers about possible agreements that they could come to.
 The exec wouldn't reveal if Lenovo planned to actually go through with a bid for RIM, but he did say that he and the company will "have no hesitation if the right opportunity comes along that could benefit us and shareholders.”